meegpipe/meegpipe/tutorials/batman/getting_raw_data.md

 the BATMAN project, the ECG, ABP, temperature and EEG data are all stored in the same `.mff` file (produced by [EGI]'s [Netstation] software).
-When multiple modalities are stored in a single data file, the `modality` tag of the file matches the _main_ modality contained in the file.
+When multiple modalities are stored in a single data file, the `modality` tag of the file matches the _main_ modality that is contained in the file.
 BATMAN's `.mff` files hold 257 EEG channels and 12 additional physiological channels (ABP, ECG, temperature).
-Thus it is reasonable to consider that EEG is the main modality of those `.mff` files.
+Thus it is reasonable to use `eeg` as main modality.

 [roadmap]: ./README.md
 [egi]: http://www.egi.com/
 [netstation]: http://www.egi.com/index.php?option=com_content&view=article&id=413

 After you run the `somsds_link2rec` command above, the following messages will be displayed in your shell window: